-- 8. Upgrade interpretative material in the shire, with particular emphasis on street signage and the website and new digital QR codes for mobile phones and devices. - 5 9.
-Consider developing a 'Walk of Fame' for notable people of historic social significance within each Community - 10.
-Promote heritage facilities operating in the shire and assist in pursuing funding opportunities Promote activities for cultural tourism which links to heritage conservation. - 11.
-Send relevant Council staff to heritage conservation courses. - 12.
-Consider running a heritage maintenance course for owners of heritage properties by skilled local builders/experts. - 13.
-Organise community forums to promote discussion and awareness of heritage conservation. - 20 14.
-Run a competition in heritage week /April-May for school students: "Where Does My Family Come From?" to promote interest in historical research, and heritage.

-8. Set a good example to the community by properly managing places owned or operated by Byron Shire Council

-Aim To maintain a register of Council Heritage Assets and to ensure adequate funds to be allocated to enable proper maintenance and long term protection.
+BYRON SHIRE COUNCIL REPORTS - SUSTAINABLE ENVIRONMENT AND ECONOMY4.1 - ATTACHMENT 1 Contact OEH to make the Byron Community Based Heritage Study State Heritage Inventory data sheets readily available on its website.
+5 5.
+Ensure all council staff have access to the SHI and utilise the information in the assessment of development proposals.
+6. Integrate heritage conservation with tourism promotion.
+10 7.
+Forge strong links with the museum groups in the shire, and provide links to the museum websites on Councils heritage pages.
+Give support to heritage promotions.
+15 8.
+Upgrade interpretative material in the shire, with particular emphasis on street signage and the website and new digital QR codes for mobile phones and devices.
+9. Consider developing a 'Walk of Fame' for notable people of historic social significance within each Community 20 10.
+Promote heritage facilities operating in the shire and assist in pursuing funding opportunities Promote activities for cultural tourism which links to heritage conservation.
+25 11.
+Send relevant Council staff to heritage conservation courses.
+20 12.
+Consider running a heritage maintenance course for owners of heritage properties by skilled local builders/experts.
+30 13.
+Organise community forums to promote discussion and awareness of heritage conservation.
+35 14.
+Run a competition in heritage week /April-May for school students: " Where Does My Family Come From? " to promote interest in historical research, and heritage.
+55 8.
+Set a good example to the community by properly managing places owned or operated by Byron Shire Council 40 Aim: To maintain a register of Council Heritage Assets and to ensure adequate funds to be allocated to enable proper maintenance and long term protection.
+Action IS 45 1.
+Identify and maintain a list of all items/places/trees of heritage significance which are in Council's ownership or management.
+50 2.
+Assess long term maintenance and conservation planning requirements and provide for these costs to be identified in Council budget planning.
+3. Develop a protocol for Council staff that are responsible for these assets in order that they are aware of Aboriginal cultural heritage due diligence, heritage conservation legal requirements and best practice issues for maintenance and management.
+55

-- 1. Identify and maintain a list of all items/places/trees of heritage significance which are in Council's ownership or management. - 2.
-Assess long term maintenance and conservation planning requirements and provide for these costs to be identified in Council budget planning. - 3.
-Develop a protocol for Council staff that are responsible for these assets in order that they are aware of Aboriginal cultural heritage due diligence, heritage conservation legal requirements and best practice issues for maintenance and management. - 4.
-Ensure that any works requiring consent are dealt with in the correct manner to set an example to the community.
-Use the correct materials and methods for repairs, carry out Statements of Heritage Impact or Review of
+4. Ensure that any works requiring consent are dealt with in the correct manner to set an example to the community.
+Use the correct materials and methods

-Environmental Factors, where required as part of the infrastructure planning process where heritage assets are likely to be impacted upon.
+STAFF REPORTS - SUSTAINABLE ENVIRONMENT AND ECONOMY4.1 - ATTACHMENT 1 for repairs, carry out Statements of Heritage Impact or Review of Environmental Factors, where required as part of the infrastructure planning process where heritage assets are likely to be impacted upon.

 - 5. Prioritise the preparation of Conservation Management Plans for significant Council owned or managed heritage buildings. - 6.
 Prepare a simple plan of management for historic cemeteries covering broad aspects of care and conservation. - 7.
 Identify record and catalogue and safely store any significant historic equipment, relics, documents, photographs, and paintings etc that are owned by or are under the care of Council.
-Prepare a plan of management for the particularly significant items. - 15 8.
+Prepare a plan of management for the particularly significant items. - 8.
 Prepare interpretative material where appropriate.